Revisiting Discrete Soft Actor-Critic: Abstract

 \section{Abstract}

-We study the adaption of soft actor-critic (SAC) from continuous action space to discrete action space.
-We revisit vanilla SAC and provide an in-depth understanding of its Q value underestimation and performance instability issues when applied to discrete settings.
-We thereby propose entropy-penalty and double average Q-learning with Q-clip to address these issues.
-Extensive experiments on typical benchmarks with discrete action space, including Atari games and a large-scale MOBA game, show the efficacy of our proposed method.
-Our code is at: \url{https://github.com/coldsummerday/Revisiting-Discrete-SAC}.
+We study the adaptation of Soft Actor-Critic (SAC), which is considered as a state-of-the-art reinforcement learning algorithm, from continuous action space to discrete action space.
+We revisit vanilla discrete SAC, i.e., SAC for discrete action space, and provide an in-depth understanding of its Q value underestimation and performance instability issues when applied to discrete settings.
+We thereby propose Stable Discrete SAC (SD-SAC), an algorithm that leverages entropy-penalty and double average Q-learning with Q-clip to address these issues.
+Extensive experiments on typical benchmarks with discrete action space, including Atari games and a large-scale MOBA game, show the efficacy of SD-SAC.
+Our code is at: \url{https://github.com/coldsummerday/SD-SAC.git}.